imamakes/imamakes.github.io/onelove.md

 ---
 layout: default
-title: One Love
+title: One Love Foundation
 ---

-# One Love
+# One Love Foundation

+One Love Foundation raises awareness about the warning signs of abuse in relationships.

+These are print ads and a video to draw attention to non-physical abuse in relationships.

 ![](Alex.jpg)
 ![](Mai.jpg)